femboyfin/dbdideas/survivor_perks.md

 ## [Solidarity](<https://deadbydaylight.wiki.gg/wiki/Solidarity>) 📉

 - Allowed usage with Med-Kits
-  - Straightforward removal of one of the perk downsides to increase it's overall viability and opportunities for synergy.
+  - Straightforward removal of one of the perk downsides to increase its overall viability and opportunities for synergy.
 - Removed Personal Healing speed penalty
-  - Penalizing the user for benefitting from the perks own effects in a given away is counterintuitive, this solves that.
+  - Penalizing the user for benefitting from the perks own effects is counterintuitive, this solves that.

 ## [Soul Guard](<https://deadbydaylight.wiki.gg/wiki/Soul_Guard>)